Enable everyone in your organization to access their data in the cloud — no code required.

-CData Connect Server provides a pure MySQL, cloud-to-cloud interface for Dropbox, allowing you to easily query live Dropbox data in Node.js — without replicating the data to a natively supported database.
-As you query data in Node.js, CData Connect Server pushes all supported SQL operations (filters, JOINs, etc) directly to Dropbox, leveraging server-side processing to quickly return Dropbox data.
+CData Connect Server provides a pure SQL Server interface for Dropbox, allowing you to easily build reports from live Dropbox data in Node.js — without replicating the data to a natively supported database.
+As you build visualizations, Node.js generates SQL queries to gather data.
+Using optimized data processing out of the box, CData Connect Server pushes all supported SQL operations (filters, JOINs, etc) directly to Dropbox, leveraging server-side processing to quickly return the requested Dropbox data.

 CData Connect Server uses a straightforward, point-and-click interface to connect to data sources and generate APIs.